 Ogden-area live music scene

-The global outbreak of COVID-19 has impacted many of Ogden’s signature events for 2020.
-For now, most events planned for later this year are proceeding as planned.
-Some have postponed to later dates while others have cancelled for this year and are planned for 2021.
-Check with event organizers for the latest information.
+The global outbreak of COVID-19 impacted nearly all of Ogden’s signature events in 2020.
+For now, most events planned for 2021 are planning some sort of return.
+We'll update this blog with relevant scheduling information as it becomes available.
+Or check with event organizers for the latest information.

 As the debate around healthcare rages, it’s time for the annual check-up of the health and vitality of the Ogden-area live music scene.